lpaseen/YAPM/README.md

 a raspberry pi is connected to the port and taks in the data for processing the rpi will store all values in a db and create a webpage with pretty graphs on

+Current state is pre alpha
+Todo list is to long to write down